Chinmaym49/js/README.md

 in python, private is declared using __var but in js, it is #var

 static members cannot be accessed from non-static functions

+prototype is used to inject variables and functions in existing classlike components